iamthefrogy/iamthefrogy.github.io/content/kickstartcareer/index.md

 By following the below bulletproof framework with dedication, you are setting yourself up for success in breaking into cybersecurity or landing a foreign job.

 ### Step 1: Read the Guide
 - Carefully read the entire guide word by word to understand the comprehensive process and strategies.
+There is not only 1 or few sections which would land you a job.
+A combination of multiple sections from this guide only will help you in your job hunt.

 ### Step 2: Domain Identification
 1. Choose 2-3 cybersecurity domains you are interested in exploring further.